Lixuannan/VOIM/README.md

 这是一个 VIM 插件。

+Things you have to know: this plugin only support Unix-like Operating System.

 ## Features

 This plugin is designed to provide a more convenient Vim experience for OIers with the following features: